richardgirges/express-fileupload/README.md

 # Description
 Simple express middleware for uploading files.

-# Version 0.1.0 Breaking Change
+# Version 0.1.0 Breaking Changes

+## BREAKING CHANGE: No more urlencoded support
 As of `v0.1.0`, there is NO MORE `application/x-www-form-urlencoded` SUPPORT!
+Moving forward, express-fileupload is considered a "multipart" solution only.

 If you want to parse `urlencoded` requests, [use body-parser](https://github.com/expressjs/body-parser#bodyparserurlencodedoptions).

-Moving forward, express-fileupload is considered a "multipart" solution only.
+## BREAKING CHANGE: Official support for Node v4.x.x +
+Use with lower versions of Node at your own risk!

 # Install
 ```bash